TRIBUNE PUBLISHING | Sept. 2013

 DW: You have a big fundraiser coming up in New York with The North Shore Animal League.

 BS: Yes, it’s a campaign to raise $7 million to add a second floor to the NSAL shelter – to create a cage-free feline center upstairs.
 We’re going to name it ‘Bianca’s Furry Friends.’
 We’re chairing a gala Nov.
-11 at the Waldorf Astoria.
-Natalie Maines and Miranda Lambert.
+11 at the Waldorf Astoria with Natalie Maines and Miranda Lambert.

 DW: That sounds like an exciting – and rare – late night!
 If I was to headline this story, ‘The Perfectly Normal, Almost-Boring Lives of Howard and Beth Stern,’ would I be close?